jeffrey-fontys/collecticats-front/README.md

 #### Prerequisites

-In order to run the CollectiCats front end with this route, please make sure that up-to-date versions of the following application(s) are installed on your system:
+In order to run the CollectiCats front end with this route, please make sure that up-to-date versions of the following applications are installed on your system:

 - Node
 - Node Package Manager (NPM)